 APHIS determined that the direct impacts on the environment from the potential cultivation of ASR368 creeping bentgrass would not differ from those caused by the cultivation of conventional creeping bentgrass varieties, because ASR368 creeping bentgrass is not agronomically different from conventional creeping bentgrass.
 Potential impacts would be the same under the No Action and Preferred Alternatives with respect to agricultural production, the physical environment (e.g., soil, water, air), biological resources (e.g., animal, plant, biodiversity), human health, animal feed, and socioeconomics.
-APHIS previously assessed the weed risk potentials of herbicide resistant and non-herbicide resistant types of creeping bentgrass, using PPQ's weed risk assessment guidelines and found the two types to be the same in terms of weed risk potential (USDA-APHIS-PPQ, 2014).
+APHIS previously assessed the weed risk potentials of herbicide resistant and non-herbicide resistant types of creeping bentgrass, using APHIS' weed risk assessment guidelines following a petition from the Center for Food Safety to list creeping bentgrass as a Federal noxious weed.
+APHIS found the two types to be the same in terms of weed risk potential (USDA-APHIS-PPQ, 2014).
 As a result, APHIS did not add glyphosate-resistant creeping bentgrass to the federal list of noxious weeds.
 More detailed descriptions and analyses of the potential environmental consequences can be found in Chapter 4.